 Reporting scope, boundary and period

 The Better Plan covers the activities of EDF Energy plc., our subsidiaries, and all joint ventures in which we hold an interest of over 50%.
 EDF Energy plc. is a wholly owned subsidiary of EDFSA.
-Our headquarters are at 40 Grosvenor Place, London, SW1X 7EN.
+Our headquarters are at 90 Whitfield Street, London, W1T 4EZ.

 As a subsidiary of EDF Group, EDF Energy is not listed on the London Stock Exchange, so we are not obliged by law to comply with Stock Exchange rules or to adopt the same standards as listed companies.